Acklio/schc-over-lorawan/draft-ietf-lpwan-ipv6-schc-over-lorawan.md

 The Static Context Header Compression (SCHC) specification describes generic header compression and fragmentation techniques for LPWAN (Low Power Wide Area Networks) technologies.
-SCHC is designed with great flexibility in mind, so that it can be adapted for any of the LPWAN technologies.
+SCHC is a generic mechanism designed for great flexibility, so that it can be adapted for any of the LPWAN technologies.

-This document describes the optimal parameters and modes of operation when SCHC is used over LoRaWAN networks.
+This document provides the adaptation of SCHC for use in LoRaWAN networks, and provides elements such as efficient parameterization and modes of operation.

 --- middle